 Black bean burgers stacked with coconut bacon, cashew cheese, red onions and sautéed spinach.

-I guarantee there would be no pizza ordering nonsense with this meal.
+I guarantee you that there would be no pizza ordering nonsense with this meal.

-So whether you’re planning your meals for the week ahead, a special dinner, or just deciding on lunch, use this formula and pretty soon it will become second nature.
+So whether you’re planning your meals for the week ahead, a special dinner, or just deciding on lunch, use this formula and pretty soon it’ll become second nature.